ircv3/ircv3-specifications/extensions/rename.md

 * Send the client a `JOIN` message followed by the usual messages that would be sent if the client had joined the new channel normally (`RPL_TOPIC`, `RPL_TOPICWHOTIME`, `RPL_NAMREPLY`, `RPL_ENDOFNAMES` etc).

 This fallback SHOULD NOT be used if the rename only changes the case of the channel name.

+If a server is using channel redirection, the `470` numeric (`ERR_LINKCHANNEL`) MAY be used with descriptive free-form text to redirect clients from the old channel to the new channel.
+This is a more ambiguous response and SHOULD NOT be used when the capability has been negotiated.

 If a client sends a valid `RENAME` command without having negotiated the capability, the server SHOULD rename the channel, but use the fallback mechanism to report the name change to that client.
 The server MAY send `FAIL` messages to such clients when the `RENAME` command fails.